Careers360 Logo

 • Schools have to mandatorily submit the online LOC to the board to complete the student CBSE registration.

-• The CBSE has streamlined the LOC data submission process so that schools can submit their Class 10 and 12 student data timely and accurate manner.
+• The CBSE has streamlined the LOC data submission process so that schools can submit their Class 10 and 12 student data in a timely and accurate manner.

 • Only those students will be allowed to appear in the CBSE 10th and CBSE 12th board exams whose names are submitted through the online LOC submission portal.

-The objective of the LOC (List of Candidates) prepared by CBSE is to get a list of basic details of all the students, prepared by the schools.
+The LOC refers to the List of Candidates.
+The objective of the LOC prepared by CBSE is to get a list of basic details of all the students, prepared by the schools.
 It includes the demographic data and subject combinations that have been selected by the students

 CBSE Online LOC Submission Dates